Skip to content

 Is mercury toxic to the skin?

 The amount of mercury in a mercury thermometer is not enough to cause poisoning if someone handles it with intact skin; however, skin irritation could occur.
 Mercury spilled onto broken skin or skin damaged by a skin condition like psoriasis should be removed with soap and water.
-After washing, call Poison Control.
+After washing, use the webPOISONCONTROL online tool to get help, or call your poison center at 1-800-222-1222.

 What happens if I swallow some mercury from a thermometer?

 Unintentionally swallowing the amount of mercury contained in most thermometers is unlikely to cause a problem because mercury is poorly absorbed by a healthy digestive tract.
 Rinsing with water and then spitting can help remove any mercury remaining in the mouth.
-It is still a good idea to call Poison Control or get help from webPOISONCONTROL online if someone swallows mercury, especially if the person has any type of digestive tract condition.
-We can help you decide if you should seek medical attention.
+To decide if medical attention is required, it is still a good idea to call your poison center or get help from webPOISONCONTROL® online if someone swallows mercury, especially if the person has any type of digestive tract condition.

 I broke a mercury thermometer.
 What should I do?